ucsd-progsys/liquidhaskell/docs/mkDocs/docs/options.md

 This also allows PLE to unfold partially applied reflected functions.

-Note: The eta-expansion rule subsumes the `--extensionality` flag.
-To save time during typechecking, you can disable `--extensionality` when using `--etabeta`.
+Note: The eta-expansion rule should be able to prove the same goals as the `--extensionality` flag, so enabling both flags together shouldn't be necessary.

 Additionally, you can make PLE aware of rewrites obtained from dependent pattern matching on indexed inductive dependent types using the `--dependantcase` flag: